matheusfba/trips-data-ingestion/README.md

 ![local-architecture](https://user-images.githubusercontent.com/3865974/167314127-d86f91e5-a104-4e97-88ec-009babe66a30.png)

-For this challenge, I've builded a architecture that uses a docker-compose to create a container with python scripts that attend the challenge requirements, a Redis server to enqueue jobs, and a PostgreSQL database to store data.
+For this challenge, I designed an architecture that uses a docker-compose to create a container with python scripts that meets the challenge requirements, a Redis server to enqueue jobs, and a PostgreSQL database to store data.

 ### 🚀 Running the ingestion process